SamGree/East_Flavors/README.md

    - The top menu provides easy access to essential sections such as Home, Menu, Bookings, Logout, and user name come up in the right top corner, ensuring smooth navigation.
    ![navbar and user name](/readme.images/inlog.navbar.png)
   ***
+   -
    - Simple Booking Form: Users can easily select a date, time, and number of guests to book a table.

    - Availability Info: Clear indication that the restaurant operates between 11 AM and 11 PM.

    - Confirmation Button: A prominent “Book Now” button to finalize reservations quickly.

-   - The restaurant image on the left reinforces the ambiance and brand.
+   - The restaurant image on the left.
    ![navbar and user name](/readme.images/booking.img.png)
    ***
 - Your Bookings:
    - Booking Details Display: Shows user’s current booking with details like date, time, and number of guests.
-   - Cancel Booking Option: Includes a clear and clickable "Cancel Booking" and "Add booking" also clickable it will take to book a table forrm.
+   - Cancel Booking Option: Includes a clear and clickable "Add Booking" and "Cancel booking".
+       - Click on add booking it will take you to book a table form.
+       - Click on cancel booking will delete reservation.
    ![my booking page](/readme.images/add.booking.png)
    ***
      - Footer